cdktf/cdktf-provider-google/docs/bigqueryAnalyticsHubListing.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.39.0/docs/resources/bigquery_analytics_hub_listing#id BigqueryAnalyticsHubListing#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.40.0/docs/resources/bigquery_analytics_hub_listing#id BigqueryAnalyticsHubListing#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `logLinkedDatasetQueryUserEmail`<sup>Optional</sup> <a name="logLinkedDatasetQueryUserEmail" id="@cdktf/provider-google.bigqueryAnalyticsHubListing.BigqueryAnalyticsHubListing.Initializer.parameter.logLinkedDatasetQueryUserEmail"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+If true, subscriber email logging is enabled and all queries on the linked dataset will log the email address of the querying user.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.40.0/docs/resources/bigquery_analytics_hub_listing#log_linked_dataset_query_user_email BigqueryAnalyticsHubListing#log_linked_dataset_query_user_email}

 ---